To request your veteran’s WWII Navy military service records click here: Request WWII Navy military service records

 What Casualty Records are found inside of the WWII Navy Official Military Personnel File?

-For WWII Navy veterans who were killed in action it is common to find not only records detailing how they were killed, but also correspondence with their surviving immediate family.
-These records typically detail the delivery of the heart breaking news of the WWII Navy veteran’s death, the return of their personal items, and disposition of remains for sailors who were not buried or lost at sea.
-WWII Navy casualty records are essential for those researching a family member who was killed or injured while service with the U.S. Navy during WWII.
+For WWII Navy veterans who were killed in action, it is common to find not only records detailing how they were killed but also correspondence with their surviving immediate family.
+These records typically detail the delivery of the heart-breaking news of the WWII Navy veteran’s death, the return of their personal items, and the disposition of remains for sailors who were not buried or lost at sea.
+WWII Navy casualty records are essential for those researching a family member who was killed or injured while serving with the U.S. Navy during WWII.

 When a ship was lost at sea, there were often delays in notifying family members of the status of their loved ones while the Navy sorted out survivors and conducted searches.
 Once it was determined that a WWII Navy veteran had died in the line of duty, the family would have been notified by telegram.
 Death certificates from the War Department, along with any written response from family members would have been placed inside of the WWII Navy veteran’s Official Military Personnel File.
 For WWII sailors who survived the conflict after being wounded or injured in the line of duty, claim forms for lost equipment and personal items were completed and new assignments were ordered.
 The belongings of missing and deceased personnel were forwarded to families.